tesseract-robotics/tesseract_docs/_source/intro/tesseract_setup_wizard_doc.rst

 .. image:: /_static/tesseract_setup_wizard_opw_kinematics.png

-OPW is an effecient inverse kinematics solver for robots with parallel bases and spherical wrists.
+OPW is an efficient inverse kinematics solver for robots with parallel bases and spherical wrists.
 This algorithm requires 7 measurements from the robot's specification sheet to be defined here.
 These values will be stored in the SRDF and used by the OPW solver.